The Artistic Swimming Pathway Conference 2022

 - The Team competition featuresd between four and eight swimmers, and the Combo competition featured between six and ten swimmers (all from the same club in both competitions).

 While there are time limits on the solo, duet and team routines, there were no required elements which swimmers must perform.
 Routines were judged based on three degrees of Technical Merit (Execution, Synchronicity, Difficulty) and three degrees of Artistic Impression (Choreography, Interpretation, Presentation).
 The score for each athlete’s routine was then added to their original figures score for an overall score from which the final rankings were based.
 The figures scores for duets and teams are the average calculated from the swimmers competing in that respective duet or team.

-The Artistic Swimming National Championships 2020 have been cancelled (originally scheduled for Nottingham’s Harvey Hadden Sports Village on Saturday 18 and Sunday 19 April).
-Entry fees and spectator tickets for all cancelled events will be refunded.
-Swim England will look at the potential of rescheduling the event later in the year if that proves to be viable.The event is open to England’s top junior (15 years and over) and senior artistic swimmers and features technical and free routine competitions for solo, duet and team events.
+The Artistic Swimming National Championships 2020 were cancelled (originally scheduled for Nottingham’s Harvey Hadden Sports Village on 18/19 April) with entry fees and spectator tickets for all cancelled events refunded.
+Swim England looked at the potential of rescheduling the event later in the year if that proved to be viable.The event is open to England’s top junior (15 years and over) and senior artistic swimmers and features technical and free routine competitions for solo, duet and team events.

 The Swim England Artistic Swimming National Masters Championships 2019 were held on Sat 16 Nov at K2 Crawley for age groups range from 20-24 Yrs right up to 80 Yrs and over.
 View report.

 There are four levels of English artistic swimming competition

 - Level 1 Competitions are designed as an introduction to the competitive side of the sport.
 These events are run by either clubs or counties and feature figures competitions only.